ShivamOswal/getBooksInfo/readme.md

 Gutendex
 ========

-This is a simple REST API to read books info from Gutendex dump.
+This is a simple REST API to read books info from Gutendex dump